-- Direct participation in the station installation phase; - verification of supplies and invoicing (in the case of integration with new stations); - verification of the correct installation of each sensor in compliance with WMO guidelines (height from the ground, exposure, mutual distances, etc.). - final technical commissioning report for each individual station, with a description of its characteristics and the site (Fig. 14).
+- Direct participation in the station installation phase; - verification of supplies and invoicing (in the case of integration with new stations); - verification of the correct installation of each sensor in compliance with WMO guidelines (height from the ground, exposure, mutual distances, etc.). - final technical commissioning report for each individual station, with a description of its characteristics and the site, analysis of the interference between objects and sensors, conformity assessment (Fig. 13).